anhtester/AutomationFrameworkSelenium/README.md

-# Automation Framework Selenium building by Anh Tester
+# Automation Framework Selenium Java with TestNG building by Anh Tester